Lynxmac/TED_Eng_Rus_Sub/README.md

 # TED_Eng_Rus_sub2txt

-> With this script , you can generate a Eng_Rus bilingual TED speach sub.
+> With this script , you can generate an Eng_Rus bilingual TED speach sub.
 > Fault tolerance rate is less than 5%

 ### Usage: